santoshdbhosale/CV_plot_Rscript/README.md

 **Barplot:** R script for creating a bar chart with omics data.
 This analysis used in-house proteomics data to generate the bar plot with error bars to assess the precise measurement.

 **RankPlot:** R scirpt for creating a protein rank abundance curve.

+**BoxPlot:** R scirpt used for creating box plots.
+This graph helps in elucidating the distribution of expression values for proteins (in this case coefficent of variation values assocaited with different LC-MS/MS gradients.